appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 description: This page provides steps to configure HTTP/HTTPS proxy on your self-hosted instance.
 ---

-# Configure Proxy
+# Configure HTTP/HTTPS Proxy Server

 Appsmith offers support for running behind a forward proxy, which is beneficial when deploying Appsmith on a server behind a corporate firewall, and allows internet access through a proxy server.
-This page provides instructions for configuring HTTP/HTTPS proxy on your self-hosted Appsmith instance.
+This page provides instructions for configuring HTTP/HTTPS proxy server on your self-hosted Appsmith instance.

 ## Prerequisites

 - A self-hosted Appsmith instance.
 See the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.

-## Configure HTTP/HTTPS proxy
+## Configure Proxy on Appsmith

 Follow these steps to configure HTTP/HTTPS proxy for your self-hosted instance: